brentxphillips/CSRMP/README.md

 Vocabulary-uri | The URI where this vocabulary is defined.
 If the vocabulary is 99 or 98 (reporting organisation), the URI where this internal vocabulary is defined.
 While this is an optional field it is STRONGLY RECOMMENDED that all publishers use it to ensure that the meaning of their codes are fully understood by data users.
 Code | The code for the sector.

+Here is a sample CSV file comtaining x number of activities (with defferent vocabularies)

 ## Example IATI File

 One activity carried out it Jordan by CAFOD, note the Title, Description and Sector fields:

 ![file](https://github.com/brentxphillips/CSRMP/blob/main/iati_example.png)

-Here is a breakdown of the sector code, and child codes, provided by AidData.
+Here is a breakdown of the sector code used above, and child codes, provided by AidData.

 ![basic health](https://github.com/brentxphillips/CSRMP/blob/main/basic_health.png)

+Typically code descriptions are one or more sentences long.
+Here is an example of a more detailed text:

+(image)

 ## Project Data